at-cg/ds221-2026/cluster_schedule.md

 # Cluster Schedule

-Nodes available for this assignment(debug partition): **Node 5, Node 6, Node 7, Node 8** (4 nodes).
+Nodes available for this assignment: **Node 5, Node 6, Node 7, Node 8** (4 nodes).

-Every student gets **7 equal turns** on the cluster: 6 turns of 4 hours each, plus 1 final shorter turn of 1h 45m, so the rotation finishes before the assignment deadline without giving anyone an extra turn.
+Every student gets **7 equal turns** on the cluster: 6 turns of 4 hours each (29 Aug -- 24 Sep 08:00), plus 1 final shorter turn of 2h 15m (24 Sep 08:00 onward), so the rotation finishes well before the assignment deadline without giving anyone an extra turn.

 ### 29 August, 2026